rshipp/sundara/README.md

 ## What is it?

-Sundara jāla is (yet another) static website generator.
-It may not be better than any other generator, and it may not do what you want it to.
-It does, however, do exactly what I need.

-## So what does it do?

 At its most basic level, Sundara is a markdown to HTML5 converter.
 It was designed to allow easy and extremely customizable creation of standards-compliant HTML5 websites, beautiful both to the end user and